 CDC wILL ENFORCE NATIONWIDE MORATORIUM

 IMPORTANT: The CDC order "...does not apply in any State, local, territorial, or tribal area with a moratorium on residential evictions that provides the same or greater level of public-health protection than the requirements listed in this Order."
-The State of Illinois eviction moratorium is more stringent and therefore still applies to all multifamily properties and rental agreements in the state.
-With some exceptions, evictions cannot be commenced, filed, or enforced under Governor Pritzker's Order, which is in effect until September 19th.
+Therefore, State of Illinois eviction moratorium still applies to all multifamily properties and rental agreements in the state.
+While it's possible that the CDC Order does not apply here (because Illinois' ban is more stringent), members should consult with their general counsel because of the severe consequences associated with non-compliance with the CDC Order.
+With some exceptions, evictions cannot be commenced, filed, or enforced under Governor Pritzker's Order.

 If/when Governor Pritzker does not resissue the statewide eviction moratorium on September 19th, the CDC moratorium applies to all "covered persons" who meet a five-pronged threshold: